Ronald Ebens: Vincent Chin

 The fight escalated as Nitz shoved Chin in defense of his stepfather, and Chin countered.
 At the end of the scuffle, both Ebens and Nitz were sprawled on the floor, with Nitz suffering a cut on his head from a thrown chair.
 Chin and his friends left the room, while a bouncer led Ebens and Nitz to the restroom to clean up the wound.
 While they were there, Robert Siroskey, one of Chin's friends, came back inside to use the restroom.
 He is said to have apologized for the group, stating that Chin had a few drinks because of his bachelor's party.
 However, Siroskey did not actually admit to saying that, for it was Ebens and Nitz who claimed that Siroskey had apologized to both of them on behalf on Vincent.
 Ebens and Nitz had also been drinking that night, although not at the club, which did not serve alcohol.
 Jimmy Choi also reentered the club to look for Siroskey.
 When Ebens and Nitz left the club, Chin and his friends were still waiting outside for Siroskey.
-Chin challenged Ebens and Nitz to continue the fight in the parking lot, at which point Ebens retrieved a baseball bat from Nitz's car and chased Chin and Choi out of the parking lot.

-Ebens and Nitz searched the neighborhood for 20 to 30 minutes and even paid another man $20 to help look for Chin, before finding him at a McDonald's restaurant.
-Chin tried to escape, but was held by Nitz while Ebens repeatedly bludgeoned Chin with a baseball bat.
+Chin challenged Ebens and Nitz to continue the fight in the parking lot, at which point Nitz retrieved a baseball bat from his car and chased Chin and his friends out of the parking lot.
+Ebens and Nitz searched the neighborhood for 20 to 30 minutes and even paid another man $20 to help them look for Chin, before finding him at a McDonald's restaurant.
+Chin tried to escape but was held by Nitz while Ebens repeatedly bludgeoned Chin with a baseball bat until Chin's head cracked open.
 A policeman who witnessed the violent beating said Ebens was swinging the bat like he was swinging "for a home run."
-When rushed to Henry Ford Hospital, he was unconscious and died after four days in a coma on June 23, 1982.
+Chin was rushed to Henry Ford Hospital and was comatose on arrival; he never regained consciousness and died four days later on June 23, 1982.
+He was only 27 years old.
 Ebens was arrested for the initial assault.
-After Vincent Chin's death, Ronald Ebens and Michael Nitz were charged with second-degree murder.
+After Chin's death, Ebens and Nitz were charged with second-degree murder.